kshetline/aw-clock/README.md

 The circular tracks around the center of the clock face display the ecliptic longitude of the Sun, the Moon, Mercury, Venus, Mars, Jupiter, and Saturn (in that order, from the innermost track outward), starting with 0° (the First Point of Aries) at three o’clock, and increasing *counterclockwise* from there.
 Over time the planets will slowly move around the clock face, mostly moving counterclockwise, but occasionally clockwise when retrograde.

-When the symbol for a planet is drawn larger, and it appears on top of one of the green or purple arcs along the planet tracks, this indicates the planet is above the local horizon.
+When the symbol for a planet is drawn larger, and it appears on top of one of the green and/or purple arcs along the planet tracks, this indicates the planet is above the local horizon.
 Otherwise, it is below the horizon.
-The clockwise end of each colored arc represents when the planet rises, and the counter-clockwise end represents when the planet sets.
-When a planet is on top of the purple portion of an arc, that indicates that the sun is below the horizon at that time &mdash; the planet is therefore in the night sky, and likely visible if twilight doesn’t overpower it.
+The green/purple arcs turn clockwise, so the clockwise end of each arc represents when a planet rises, and the counter-clockwise end represents when a planet sets.
+When a planet is on top of the purple portion of an arc, this indicates that the sun is below the horizon at that time &mdash; the planet is therefore in the night sky, and likely visible if twilight doesn’t overpower it.

+For roughly half an hour after a planet sets, its horizon arcs will be colored blue, indicating that the rise-to-set period being displayed is in the past.
+Arcs in green and purple represent the current or upcoming rise/set period.

 If an arc becomes a full circle, that means the corresponding planet on that track is above the horizon all day.
 If there is no arc at all, the planet is below the horizon all day.
 (These two situations only occur at extreme northern or southern latitudes.)
 <br><br>